kashika13/predictive_analysis_api/README.md

-# FastAPI API Testing with Postman
+# Predictive Analysis API Testing with Postman

-This guide provides instructions to test your FastAPI endpoints locally using Postman.
+This guide provides instructions to test API endpoints locally using Postman.

 ## Prerequisites

 1. **FastAPI Application**: Ensure you have a FastAPI app ready for testing.
 2. **Postman**: Download and install Postman from [Postman’s website](https://www.postman.com/).
-3. **Environment**: Python installed with required dependencies for your FastAPI application.

 ---